kosvi/kosvi/README.md

 ## Started my studies

 At this point, I started my IT-studies at the Haaga-Helia university of applied sciences.
-I took some programming courses and the end of spring, but they didn't give me much at this point.
+I took some programming courses at the end of spring, but they didn't give me much at this point.
 Later I started taking courses from University of Helsinki Open University and they prooved to be something that really made me advance in programming along with my Haaga-Helia courses.